What's it like for students at WGU?

 Nurse managers have an important job in their hospital or clinical organization.
 They take a supervisory and management job role over other registered nurses to help make sure everything runs smoothly.
 Some of the top job duties of an RN manager include:

 According to Payscale, nurse managers make an average salary of $86,000 per year, with the bottom 10% earning a salary of around $65,000 per year and the top 10% earning an average salary of more than $118,000.
 Registered nurses earn an average of $73,000 per year, so becoming a nurse manager can be a great way to increase your salary.
-Nurse manager salaries will vary based on the employer, the location where a nurse works, their years of experience as an RN, and their education.
+Nurse manager salaries will vary based on the employer, the location, years of experience as an RN, and education.

 If you want to become a nurse leader, there are important steps you need to take to be prepared for that career path.
 The steps to becoming a nurse leader are: